 Need help paying for your cap and gown?
-Fill out the cap and gown assistance form.
+Fill out the cap and gown assistance form (doc).

 Noon Lecture Series: Women in Society

-This class features lectures and video presentations on topics ranging from women's political issues to social and cultural topics in the arts and literature.
-We invite you to join us each Wednesday from 12 p.m. to 1:50 p.m. in Room BE1110 to meet with expert community leaders, authors, and artists.
+The Noon Lecture Series features lectures, panels and video presentations on topics ranging from women's political issues to social and cultural topics in the arts and literature.
+These events are open to the public, and we invite you to join us each Wednesday from 12 to 1 p.m. in Room BE1110 to meet with expert community leaders, authors and artists.

 Women in Science and Engineering (W.I.S.E.)